 4. Robust Encryption

-Any entity using a .Bank domain must use TLS (Transport Layer Security) 1.2 and is encouraged to use TLS 1.3 if possible, to create secure web connections.
+Any entity using a .Bank domain must use TLS (Transport Layer Security) 1.2 and is encouraged to use TLS 1.3 when possible, to create secure web connections.

-Our clients also use HTTP Strict Transport Security (HSTS) Preload to encrypt all their communications.
+Our clients also use HTTP Strict Transport Security (HSTS) Preload to remove the potential for man-in-the-middle attacks that could intercept the initial connection and downgrade it.

 5. Email Security

-As a defense against phishing and spoofing attacks, .Bank also requires the use of:
+As a defense against phishing and spoofing attacks, .Bank also requires the use of email authentication:

-• Sender Policy Framework (SPF), which verifies the server of the email sender.
+- Sender Policy Framework (SPF), which verifies the server of the email sender.
+Your SPF record is your authorized senders.

-• DomainKeys Identified Mail (DKIM), which verifies the email hasn’t been compromised.
+- DomainKeys Identified Mail (DKIM), which verifies the email hasn’t been compromised.
+We recommend the use of DKIM as a best practice.

 6. Adaptive Compliance and Security Monitoring

-fTLD conducts daily monitoring activities and compliance checks to defend against emerging threats and active attacks against .Bank domains.
+fTLD conducts daily monitoring activities and compliance checks to help banks defend against common cyber threats and to keep their digital front door secure.

-This unique approach to domain registration and maintenance allows us to collaborate with the global banking community and sovereign banking regulators to ensure that the protection and reputation of .Bank remains impeccable.
+This unique approach to domain registration and maintenance allows us to collaborate with the global banking community and government banking regulators to ensure that the protection and reputation of .Bank remains impeccable.

 Why Cybersecurity Best Practices Matter